nadrino/kotor-walkthrough/kotor/walkthrough/047_Tatooine.md

 - Equip Canderous with implants (now he can)

-- Go to the Dragon cave
+- Go toward the Dragon cave
 - Bastla + Canderous Banter!
 (1/1) (find the trigger)
     - Okay, let's not get into this.
 - Go see Komad